Community Engaged Fellows Program

 - Community Engaged Fellows Program

-Be part of an Interdisciplinary Community
+Be Part of an Interdisciplinary Community

-The Community Engaged Fellows Program at the University of Mississippi is an interdisciplinary, intercollegiate community of practice designed to further institutionalize and support engaged teaching and scholarship performed in mutually beneficial and equitable collaboration with communities.
+The Community Engaged Fellows Program at the University of Mississippi is an interdisciplinary, intercollegiate community of practice designed to further institutionalize and support engaged teaching and scholarship performed in mutually beneficial collaboration with communities.
 Participating faculty and staff can opt-in to either a teaching, research and creative achievement, or programmatic track and receive a $1,500 stipend.

 The Community Engaged Fellows Program is intended for: